ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-on-rust/simd-on-rust-part4.md

 }
 ```

 The assembly output is linked [here](../butterfly2.asm) for size reasons.
-You will see that it is very similar to the C version, apart perhaps from the cpu feature check at the start.
+You will see that it is very similar to the C version, apart perhaps from the CPU feature check at the start.

 ### Comments

 There are some things you probably have noticed that are different from the previous examples.

-* The config declaration `#[cfg(target_arch = "aarch64")]` and the `use std::arch::aarch64::*;` have both gone to the top of the file, as there are many functions that need to use SIMD intrinsics and it is simple than having to add it to every function.
+* The config declaration `#[cfg(target_arch = "aarch64")]` and the `use std::arch::aarch64::*;` have both moved to the top of the file, as there are many functions that need to use SIMD intrinsics and it is simple than having to add it to every function.
 * Rust functions can return pairs of values, so there is no need for the pointer values of `add`, `sub` to be passed as arguments to the butterfly functions, like in C.
 This leads to better and more readable code.
 A similar thing can be achieved with C++'s `std::pair`.
 ```Rust